addelong/spongetrump/README.md

 # spongetrump
-A twitter bot that turns Trump tweets into sarcastic spongebob memes
+A twitter bot that turns Trump tweets into sarcastic spongebob memes.
+Check it out at https://twitter.com/RealTrumpBob

 This relies on my own fork of memecanvas found here: https://github.com/addelong/memecanvas